SagarcUK/odin-flexbox-landingpage/README.md

-This is the Project: Landing Page from Odin Foundations Course
+This is the Project: Landing Page from Odin Foundations course